zsgwu/G5_GWU_CAPST/README.md

 - **Explainability over coverage:** No imputation or invented values
 - **Granularity alignment:** Explicit handling of CIP4 vs. CIP6 differences
-- **Transparency:** Clear distinction between missing data and join failures
+- **Transparency:** Clear distinction between analytical joins and RAG documents
 - **RAG safety:** Only factual, numeric content is embedded
+- **Template compliance:** One row = one document, matching standard RAG workflows

+---

 ## Limitations & Ethical Use

 ### Data Coverage Limitations
 - Not all occupations mapped in the CIP–SOC crosswalk appear in the BLS OEWS dataset, and not all SOC codes published by OEWS include numeric annual median wage estimates.
-- Missing wage values arise from **documented OEWS reporting constraints** (e.g., suppression, aggregation, or non‑standard wage reporting), not from join or processing errors.
+- Missing wage values arise from **documented OEWS reporting constraints**, not from join or processing errors.
-- To prevent misrepresentation, the RAG‑ready dataset used for embedding includes **only rows with valid numeric wage estimates**.
-Occupations without available wages are excluded from retrieval content but tracked separately for transparency.
+- Occupations without available wages are excluded from retrieval content to prevent misrepresentation.

 ### Granularity and Interpretation
-- College Scorecard outcomes are published at the **4‑digit CIP (field‑of‑study) level**, while the CIP–SOC crosswalk operates at a more granular 6‑digit CIP level.
-- The pipeline intentionally aligns these sources by joining on the **CIP4 family**, which supports consistency and interpretability but does not imply causal or deterministic relationships between specific programs and occupations.
+- Education‑to‑occupation links are **associative**, not causal.
-- All education‑to‑occupation links should be interpreted as **associative mappings**, not guarantees of career outcomes.
+- National benchmarks should not be interpreted as institution‑specific outcomes.

 ### Appropriate Use of Wage Information
-- Wage estimates reflect **national median values** and do not account for geographic variation, individual experience, employer type, or labor market dynamics.
+- Wage estimates are national medians and do not reflect individual circumstances.
-- The data should be used for **informational and exploratory purposes only**, such as career exploration or academic analysis.
+- Outputs are intended for **informational and academic use only**.
-- The outputs are **not intended** for individual wage prediction, hiring decisions, admissions decisions, or policy evaluation without additional contextual analysis.

-### RAG Safety and Responsible AI Use
+### Responsible AI Use
-- No wages or employment values are imputed, extrapolated, or inferred.
+- No personal or individual‑level data are used.
-- The RAG corpus embeds **only factual, numeric information** sourced directly from authoritative datasets.
-- When data are unavailable, the system is designed to acknowledge limitations explicitly rather than generate speculative responses.
+- The system explicitly acknowledges data limitations rather than generating speculative answers.

-### Ethical Considerations
-- The pipeline relies exclusively on **publicly available, non‑personal data**.
-- No individual‑level records or personally identifiable information are used.
-- Users should avoid interpreting aggregated outcomes as prescriptive guidance for individual educational or career decisions.

 ---

 ## Citation & Attribution

 This project relies exclusively on **publicly available U.S. government datasets**.
-All data are used in accordance with their respective terms of use and attribution guidelines.

 ### Data Sources

 - **College Scorecard**
-  U.S. Department of Education. *College Scorecard – Most Recent Cohorts, Field of Study*.
+  U.S. Department of Education.
   https://collegescorecard.ed.gov/data/

 - **CIP–SOC Crosswalk**
-  National Center for Education Statistics (NCES) and U.S. Bureau of Labor Statistics (BLS).
+  NCES & U.S. Bureau of Labor Statistics.
-  *CIP 2020 to SOC 2018 Crosswalk*.
   https://nces.ed.gov/ipeds/cipcode/

 - **Occupational Employment and Wage Statistics (OEWS)**
-  U.S. Bureau of Labor Statistics. *Occupational Employment and Wage Statistics*.
+  U.S. Bureau of Labor Statistics.
   https://www.bls.gov/oes/

-### Attribution Notes

-- College Scorecard data are produced by the U.S. Department of Education and reflect program‑level outcomes aggregated at the field‑of‑study level.
-- The CIP–SOC crosswalk is jointly maintained by NCES and BLS and provides associative mappings between instructional programs and occupations.
-- OEWS data are produced by the U.S. Bureau of Labor Statistics and reflect national employment and wage estimates based on survey data.

 ### Disclaimer

-The interpretations, data processing decisions, and derived datasets presented in this repository are the responsibility of the project author and **do not represent the views or endorsements** of the U.S. Department of Education, the National Center for Education Statistics, or the U.S. Bureau of Labor Statistics.
+The interpretations and derived datasets presented in this repository are the responsibility of the project authors and **do not represent official views** of the U.S. Department of Education, NCES, or the U.S. Bureau of Labor Statistics.

 ---

 ## Result

-The pipeline produces a **defensible, RAG‑ready dataset** that supports accurate and explainable responses about education‑to‑career pathways while respecting known limitations of the underlying data sources.
+The EduYou pipeline produces a **defensible, RAG‑ready system** that enables accurate, explainable exploration of education‑to‑career pathways while respecting data limitations and responsible AI principles.